 - Cut the tops off of the tomatoes and peppers and remove the insides.
 Save all of the tops to cover them later, but discard the inside of the peppers and keep the inside of the tomatoes.
 Sprinkle the cavity of the tomatoes and peppers with a pinch of salt and pepper.

 - Chop the tomato pulp well, I like to use a food processor but you can use a knife if you prefer.
-Take out half and set aside for later, then add the kale, parsley and mint (if using) into the processor or onto your cutting board.
-Chop again until everything is mixed well.
+Take out half and set aside for later.

-- When the onions look transparent, add the rice, mix with the onion, add ⅓ cup broth/water (add ⅔ cup if using long grain brown rice), cover and simmer over low heat until the water is absorbed, about 5-7 minutes.
+- Add ⅓ cup broth (use ⅔ cup if using long grain brown rice), cover and simmer over low heat until the liquid is absorbed, about 5-7 minutes.
 This may take longer with brown rice.

-- Add the chopped tomato pulp that has been mixed with the kale, parsley, and mint.
-Add pine nuts, currants (if using), ¼ teaspoon salt and ⅛ teaspoon pepper.
-Let it simmer until most of the liquids have evaporated, about 3 minutes.
-Taste and make sure the rice is half cooked, add more broth/water if needed and cook longer if it is not half cooked.
+- Let it simmer until most of the liquids have evaporated, about 3 minutes.
+Taste and make sure the rice is half cooked, and add more broth if needed and cook longer if it is not half cooked.

 - In the meantime, peel the potatoes, cut them into 2 inch pieces, and sprinkle them with a pinch of salt and pepper.